braedynl/CSE231-020-SS20/Project 03/README.md

 hellohello again
 ```

-Likely the most common pretty diff discrepancy you'll encounter is an unintentional space nested within your output strings.
+Likely the most common pretty diff discrepancy you'll encounter is a space nested within your strings.
 Let's say I'm working on Project 01, and this is what I have so far:

 Code:
 ```python